-As well as running Superlinguo, I have published in a range of print and digital media.
+As well as hosting the Lingthusiasm podcast and running the Superlinguo blog, I have published in a range of print and digital media.
 I have also been interviewed for radio stations such as 3AW, RRR and SYN, and outlets including The Canberra Times, Radio New Zealand National and The Star Observer.
 I can be contacted for media comment here.

 By Lingo is a regular column in The Big Issue (Australia), in which I look at the unusual stories of common words.
 You can read a couple of examples on The Big Issue blog.
 I also occasionally writes longer format pieces for The Big Issue including The Worth of Words, about the Kagate dictionary project in edition #480 (March 2015).

 - Superlinguo is a generalist linguistics blog that I have run since 2011 with Georgia Webster.
 We have over 30,000 Tumblr followers and our Twitter has over 4,000 followers.